Livagen (20mg)

 Livagen Peptide

 Livagen is a short peptide bioregulator, similar in structure to Epitalon.
-Its impacts appear to be exhibited directly on the lymphocytes of the immune system, liver, and gastrointestinal tract (GIT).
+It is a tetrapeptide made of the amino acids Lys-Glu-Asp-Ala (KEDA) and is classified amongst Khavinson’s peptides.
+As a bioregulator, the peptide may interact with genetic material in different cells and consequently unpack and “unlock” various cellular genes.
+Livagen’s impacts appear to be exhibited directly on the lymphocytes (cells of the immune system), liver, and gastrointestinal tract (GIT).
 Its direct functions may be widespread, as suggested through research studies on DNA and gene expression patterns.
 The potential of the Livagen peptide to activate genes enclosed in the GIT and immune system may reflect possible age-mitigating characteristics exerted on cells.

 Specifications